Reference

 G... = wgt

-an array of nonnegative weights or of booleans.
+an array of nonnegative weights or of Booleans.
 The axes ofwgt

 must have offsets so that the zero index is part of the indices ofwgt